How to manage a fast business loan

 1. Prioritize your payments

-Since these loans typically come with higher interest rates, you don’t want to be late on payments or miss them entirely.
+Since fast business loans typically come with higher interest rates, you don’t want to be late on payments or miss them entirely.
 That will add late fees on top of the higher cost you’re already paying to borrow the money.
 As you prioritize your bills, your payment for a fast business loan should be at or near the top of the list.

 If money is tight and you’re struggling to make this additional payment, look at other things you could cut out of your budget, like monthly subscriptions that are nice to have but aren’t necessities.
+Compiling a business debt schedule can also help you manage your debt and repayment schedules.

 2. Use automatic payments

-The best way to make sure you’re never late or miss a payment on your loan is to sign up for automatic payments.
+The best way to make sure you’re never late or miss a payment on your fast business loan is to sign up for automatic payments.
 However, you need to have a steady cash flow so the funds will always be available when the payment is withdrawn from your account.

 3. Increase your monthly payment